Lightweight integration of 3D features to improve 2D image segmentation: Experiments

 \subsection{ScanNet validation dataset}

-We tested our method on the validation set of the ScanNet dataset~\citep{dai2017scannet} and compare our results with state of the art methods (Table \ref{tab:sannetVal}).
-The scores for SSMA, 3D-to-2D, RFBNet and VirtualMV were taken from the papers, while CMX was retrained, since the scores on the validation dataset were not provided.
-We also retrained BP-Net approach.
-We report in this table the number of parameters of each method, taken from the official github repositories when they are available.
+We tested our method on the validation set of the ScanNet dataset~\citep{dai2017scannet} and compare our results with state of the art methods (Table \ref{tab:scannetVal}).
+These methods may not take the same kind of input as our approach.

-Our method gives better results than single view RGBD based methods~\citep{deng2019rfbnet, Valada_2019ssma}, even with a lighter 2D encoder (ResNet34 in our case compared to ResNet50).
-This indicates that combining 3D and 2D features is more powerful than 2.5D features, even without explicit 3D supervision.
+To fairly compare with methods that take depth images as input, we also made experiments where we fed our networks with a point cloud generated from the single view raw depth information with no occluded points.

-Virtual MV fusion~\citep{kundu2020mv} exhibits the best performance.
-However, the key factor for these high scores lies in the heavy data augmentation technique used at training.
-Synthetic images from a reconstructed scene mesh are generated, in a free-viewpoint manner and with a larger field of view.
+The scores for SSMA~\citep{Valada_2019ssma}, RFBNet~\citep{deng2019rfbnet} and VirtualMVFusion~\citep{kundu2020mv} were taken from the papers, as they do not provide the network weights nor the implementation.
+We reproduced the result given by 3D-to-2D distil using the code and weight available.
+CMX does not provide results on the ScanNet validation set, but the authors provide the code and weights for this dataset.
+Using these, we obtained a mIoU score of only 51.3 on the validation set, even after retraining the network by following the procedure given by the authors.
+However, CMX still performs well on the test set, with a mIoU score of 61.3, which is the most efficient among the RGBD methods.
+Table \ref{tab:scannetVal} the number of parameters of each method, taken from the official github repositories when they are available.